Send me a message

 Running pet peeves:

-Perfumed hikers (bears anyone?) who express a shocked surprise at my sudden presence.
+Perfumed hikers (bears anyone?) with headphones who express a shocked surprise at my sudden presence.

 Something non running related that no one would guess about me: